 - Bus: Some very good offers from leading long-distance bus companies

 - Train: Paris as the central transport hub for the rail routes offers good opportunities for a relaxed train journey

 - Attention: There are 6 large train stations in Paris, the travel direction decides

 - Gare du Nord: Northern France, Belgium, the Netherlands, England, western and northern Germany

 - Gare de l’Est: Eastern France, Western and Southern Germany (Stuttgart, Frankfurt), Austria

-- Gare Lyon: Southeast and South of France, Switzerland
+- the Gare Lyon: Southeast and South of France, Switzerland

 - Gare Montparnasse: Western France, Brittany, Aquitaine, Northwest Spain

-- Gare d’Austerlitz: Central and Southern France, Spain, Portugal
+- the Gare d’Austerlitz: Central and Southern France, Spain, Portugal

 - Gare Saint-Lazare: Normandy

 - Recommended location: Book a hotel in the immediate or justifiable vicinity of a train station or metro station, then you save yourself the hassle of dragging your suitcase over narrow or crowded sidewalks

 - Budget: St Christopher’s Inn Paris – Gare du Nord(5 rue de Dunkerque, 10th arrondissement, 75010 Paris; ~ 40 € in a dormitory), best location directly at Gare du Nord and Gare du L’Est and great events